 5000 species world wide, 14 species in U. K. Some books now include the Satyridae family within the Nympalidae.
-The Nymphalidae includes the Admirals, Emperors, Fritillaries, Tortoiseshells, Peacock, and Commas.
+The Nymphalidae includes the Admirals, Emperors, Fritillaries, Tortoiseshells, Peacock, Morphos, and Commas.
 In the adults the first pair of legs is not used for walking, and the caterpillars are usually spiny.
 All U. K. Nymphalidae pupate by hanging head downwards.
 All in the family are strikingly marked and colourful.
 Wingspan of U. K. species ranges from 36 - 78 mm, and world wide fore wing lengths run from 10 - 75 mm.
 Many have a characteristic flight pattern of long, low loops over a straight line.

 The flight is rapid with a lot of gliding.
 The adults fly in June/July and there is a second generation flying in August which hibernate in the autumn.
 When these emerge in the late spring they mate.